TDM - Tables Implementation

 • truncate_indicator - by default, the TDM runs a delete on the table in the target environment before loading it.
 If you have permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.

-• count_indicator - is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
+• count_indicator - this setting is set to true, by default, for counting the number of records in the source or target, in order to monitor the task execution.
 Set the indicator to false, if required, in order to avoid counting the records in the target.

 • order_flow - an optional setting.
 Populate this setting to run a project's Broadway flow to define customized logic for getting the table's execution order.
 The order flow must have an external output Map named result with the list of the tables and their order.
 For example: